Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Criticisms - confusion about support or consulting
+## Criticisms - Confusion About Support and Consulting
 <hr />

-- Can you host the licensed software for free and charge a fee for customer support or consulting
+Can you host the licensed software for free and charge a fee for customer support or consulting
   - Some say "Yes"
   - Others "No"

 Note:
-- "This license forbids you from selling the software.
-It also states you may not host or offer consulting or support services as "a product or service whose value derives, entirely or substantially, from the functionality of the software"
 - A plain reading of this provision suggests that a cloud service provider cannot host the licensed software for free and charge a fee for customer support or consulting relating to the software’s functionality (e.g., how to use the software).
-The Commons Clause documentation refers to a discussion board suggesting that consulting may be permitted, but the language of the clause and the contents of that online discussion appear to suggest otherwise
+- The Commons Clause documentation refers to a discussion board suggesting that consulting may be permitted, but the language of the clause appear to suggest otherwise
 - IP Kitten: prohibits hosting or offering consulting or support services as "a product or service whose value derives, entirely or substantially, from the functionality of the software"
 - Unfortunate that updates have not been made

 ===

-## other criticisms
+## Other Criticisms
 <hr />

-- doesn't really solve the problem
+It doesn't really solve the problem

-- the trend could snowball
+This trend could snowball (or has it already)

-- could reduce, and does restrict the reuse of a project
+Could reduce, and does restrict the reuse of a project

-- confusion from similarity in names
+Confusion caused by similarity in names

-- substantial derivative definition
+Ambiguous definition of "substantial derivative"

 Note:
 - Karen Sandler: "highlights the fundamental problems connected to the wide adoption of non-copyleft licenses, but I think it doesn't really solve the problem that it seeks to solve.
-What we really need is strong copyleft licenses where the copyrights are held diversely by individuals
+What we really need is strong copyleft licenses where the copyrights are held diversely by individuals"
-- "it would be a very disturbing development if the release of the Commons Clause inspired more people to come up with their own license 'extensions', especially if they are also not compliant with the Open Software Definition and the Four Freedoms." -- although this already happens, I think some standardisation (like CC) could be good
+- "it would be a very disturbing development if the release of the Commons Clause inspired more people to come up with their own license 'extensions', especially if they are also not compliant with the Open Software Definition and the Four Freedoms."
 <hr />
-- "a useful addition to the licensing menu, but not one that will be appropriate for use in all situations. ...
-Developers should be clear in advance what their goals are when they're put their fingers to their keys.
+- Reuse: "Developers should be clear in advance what their goals are when they're put their fingers to their keys.
 Commons Clause-licensed software is not likely to get the same amount of reuse as might otherwise be the case."
-- Updegrove: "In one way, that's in the spirit of a copyleft license (i.e., a prohibition on commercial interests taking advantage of a programmer's willingness to make her code available for free), but it also violates the 'Four Freedoms' of free and open-source software as well as the Open Source Definition by placing restrictions on reuse, among other issues."
+- Updegrove: "In one way, that's in the spirit of a copyleft license, but it also violates the 'Four Freedoms' of free and open-source software as well as the Open Source Definition by placing restrictions on reuse, among other issues."
 <hr />
 - A developer may incorrectly assume by the similarity in their names that these licenses can be interpreted exactly the same as the Apache 2.0 license
-This could lead to a confusing open source landscape, where multiple different licenses have similar names
+This could lead to a confusing open source landscape, where multiple different licenses have similar names -- but I'd argue that CC does not suffer this -- and this already happens, I think some standardization (like CC) could be good
 - IP kitten: Combining a known and trusted open source license with a proprietary (i.e., non-open source) rider  with unknown implications is set to cause user confusion
 <hr />
 - vague substantial derivative